Lance Price

 Beyond the schematics and the steel, I am driven by a fundamental belief: We collectively move forward, in earnest and with great expectation.

 In my world, leadership isn't a title; it’s a shared burden.
 I used to work for many who would say they would never ask someone to do something they wouldn't do themselves—but I honestly rarely saw them lift a finger beyond their desks.
 I say I’ve never asked someone to do something I haven't already done myself.
-If you are unwilling or feel the task is too large, then watch and learn.
-Whether it’s managing maintenance and engineering crews for 24/7 operations or troubleshooting a critical failure at 3:00 AM, I tackle every challenge alongside my brethren and co-workers.
+Wether it’s managing maintenance and engineering crews for 24/7 operations or troubleshooting a critical failure at 3:00 AM, I tackle every challenge alongside my brethren and co-workers.
+My expertise isn't confined to a clean office.
+I am a "FR-on, harness-up" engineer who is at the ready at all times.
+I’ve spent my career:

 Managing 24/7 Operations: Leading crews through the high-pressure demands of continuous industrial production and equipment maintenance.

-Industrial Integration: Troubleshooting 480V drives and bridging the gap between high-level PLC programming (Rockwell PlantPAx, Node-RED) and the physical reality of the plant floor.
+Leading from the field: Personally crawling through curing ovens and other equipment to verify structural integrity and hardware health.
+I've walked crane bridges to correct cable tracks and scaled fractionation towers to fix instrumentation.
+Troubleshooting 480V drives and bridging the gap between high-level PLC programming (Rockwell PlantPAx, Node-RED) and the physical reality of the plant floor.

 Tactical Engineering & Innovation